 Both systems are not compatible.
 So if you have NNN ski boots, you can use them just with NNN bindings.
 If you have SNS ski boots, it will work just with SNS cross-country ski bindings.

-Both systems use the metal rod at the toe of shoes which connects the ski boot with ski bindings (via clip-in mechanism).
+Both systems use the metal rod at the toe of the shoes which connects the ski boot with ski bindings (via clip-in mechanism).
 O.k., so what makes the difference between SNS and NNN?
 The ridges on the rest of the bindings.
-Matching ridges on the ski boots and bindings gives skier grip and control.
+Matching ridges on the ski boots and bindings gives the skier grip and control.
 They are different.
+NNN system has two parts and two ridges.
 SNS system has one basic ridge.
-NNN system has two parts.
 Look at the pictures below and you will understand.

 SNS CROSS-COUNTRY SKI BINDINGS